decentralised-dataexchange/bb-consent-docs/README.md

 ## Release Status

-Work is ongoing towards [Govstack](https://www.govstack.global/).
-The details status of all workpackages can be found at the [WP and Deliverables page](https://github.com/decentralised-dataexchange/bb-consent-docs/wiki/wps-and-deliverables).
+Released.
+Refer to the [wiki page](https://github.com/decentralised-dataexchange/bb-consent-docs/wiki/wps-and-deliverables) for the latest status of the deliverables.

 ## Other resources